Baby Eczema

 One of the most important things to do when trying to control atopic baby eczema is keep the skin moist.
 You can simply rub a good moisturiser into the skin after bathing and before bedtime or you can add a bath oil to the bath water.
 Allow your baby to soak in the water for 10 - 15 minutes to enable the bath oil to penetrate into the skin and offer a protective layer over the top of the skin.

 I believe the bath oil is the most effective form of moisturising a small baby’s skin all over.
-However a combination of both will more adequately offer 24 hour moisture.
+However a combination of both bath oil and moisturising cream will more adequately offer 24 hour moisture.

 Allergens trigger atopic baby eczema